couchbaselabs/liteserv-java/README.md

 Notes:
 - all output goes to build directory
-- script file (run.sh) in zip file, you can customize it to set different parameters.
+- there is a script file (run.sh) in zip file, you can customize it to set different parameters.

 ###Run with gradle
 1. `./gradlew runApp`